ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/auth.md

 export const unauthError = createAction('[Auth API] unauthenticated error');
 ```

-We will also need a reducer to modify the state.
+We will also need to update the auth reducer to modify the state for the new action.
 All it needs to do is remove the session from the state since the session is not valid.

 ```TypeScript
   describe('Unauth Error', () => {